valtix-security/terraform-provider-valtix/docs/resources/gateway.md

     }
     ```

-* `gateway_endpoint` - For the Ingress Gateway, shows the NLB DNS/IP of the Valtix Gateway.
-This must be used as an endpoint for your application and Valtix proxies the traffic received on this endpoint to the target application configured
+* `gateway_endpoint` - The NLB endpoint (FQDN, IP Address) of a Valtix Ingress Gateway.
+This must be used as the target for the client communicating with any application protected by the Valtix Ingress Gateway.
+This information is most often used in a DNS A (IP Address) or CNAME (FQDN) record to resolve the application FQDN to the Valtix Ingress Gateway endpoint.
+Valtix will receive traffic from the client on this endpoint and proxy the traffic to the appropriate backend application based on the configured policy.